 Looking for gaming headphones that can double as a daily driver?
 Look no further than the Bose QuietComfort 20 Acoustic Headphones.
 Bose is a brand that's well known in the sound engineering industry.
 The products they offer are top-notch and only a few competitors come close to them in ranking.
 They offer some of the best noise-canceling headphones and earbuds on the market.

 The QuietComfort 20 is the brand's first in-ear headphones that come with noise-cancellation.
 Designed with an in-line microphone, these gaming headphones provide crystal clear communication between you and your teammates.
-You'll be able to relay information effectively during game time and also make high-quality calls with these headphones.
+You'll be able to relay information effectively during game time as well as make high-quality calls with these headphones.

-Unlike the Razer Hammerhead above, these Bose earbuds come with 16 hours of battery life and noise cancellation features.
-While the over $200 price point may be a little high, it's sure worth everything you're getting from these headphones - if your budget is tighter, you may like our noise cancelling headphones under $100 guide.
+Unlike the Razer Hammerhead above, these Bose earbuds come with 16 hours of battery life as well as noise cancelation features.
+While the over-$200 price point may be a little high, it's sure worth everything you're getting from these headphones (If your budget is tighter, you may prefer our noise-canceling headphones under $100 guide).
 They are highly comfortable thanks to the three pairs of StayHear+ ear tips Bose has included in the package.
 And to make things even better, you get a 3.5mm cable to ensure that there's no lag or latency when you're gaming.

 3. KLIM Fusion Earbuds